 The first batch of 4BIG (Buffet Intermediate Guard) and 4CIG (Corridor Intermediate Guard) units appeared in 1964 and 1965 to replace the Maunsell designed 6PUL and 6PAN units on the Brighton line.
+Typically they would run with two 4CIG units providing a buffet car in a 12 car rake.
 The second batch was introduced in the early 1970s to replace the 4COR and 4RES units on the Portsmouth route.
 They continued without major changes to their external appearance until the end of 'slam door' operation on the southern electrified network region in 2005.
-During their long careers they migrated to most parts of the system, several finding themselves in service on the Kent coast routes at the end of their lives.
+During their long careers they units operated over much of the central and western divisions of the southern region.
+Latterly several buffet cars were taken out of use, removed or even replaced with TSs and the units were reclassified as class 421s (CIG/COP).
 Along with most of the EMUs built by BR in the 50s, 60s and early 70s they were based on the standard BR Mk.1 coach.
 Breaking with previous practice, the guard's / van accommodation, the power bogies and traction equipment were all on an intermediate car, the MBS, rather than being at the ends of the unit.